Abenaki language: Language revitalization efforts

 A new generation is actively preserving and revitalizing the language.
-The late Joseph Elie Joubert from the Odanak reservation and fluent speaker, Jesse Bowman Bruchac, lead partial immersion classes in the language across the Northeastern United States.
+The late Joseph Elie Joubert from the Odanak reservation and fluent speaker, Jesse Bruchac, lead partial immersion classes in the language across the Northeastern United States.
 They have created several Abenaki books, audio, video, and web-based media to help others learn the language.
 In July 2013, the Penobscot Nation, the University of Maine and the American Philosophical Society received a grant from the National Endowment for the Humanities to expand and publish the first Penobscot Dictionary.

+Middlebury College in Vermont, in collaboration with Bruchac, opened its School of Abenaki in 2020, which offers a two-week immersion program in the summer.